sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-explained.md

 - Big software deployments, increasing risk to the organization.
 - Locking IT resources for too long, leading lines of businesses to fight between themselves for attention of IT personnel
-- Once lines of businesses finally have the IT Personnel's attention, they are motivated to add as much requirements as possible ("it took me years to get your attention, I will take this opportunity to add as much changes as I can")
+- Once lines of businesses finally have the IT Personnel's attention, they are motivated to add as many requirements as possible ("It took me years to get your attention, I will take this opportunity to add as many changes as I can")

 #### 3.2.2.
 How the strategy intends to solve the problem